Teriks/LibLSLCC/README.md

 I have not found a way to replicate this sort of precedence with ANTLR and not have issues elsewhere in my expression parser grammar.

-In order for LibLSLCC to not label expressions like this as a syntax error you need to manually clarify that the assignment comes first and not the unary expression or other expression to the left.
+In order for LibLSLCC to not treat expressions like this as a syntax error, you need to manually clarify that the assignment comes first and not the unary expression or other expression to the left.

 For example like this: